RyanGao67/ComputerScience/interview20191127.md

 * JavaScript is what is called a Client-side Scripting Language.
 That means that it is a computer programming language that runs inside an Internet browser (a browser is also known as a Web client because it connects to a Web server to download pages).

 ### how to manipulate java string
-### Design a object storing info about a pet shop animals and employer
 ### linked list vs arraylist
 ### process vs thread
 ### SQL haveing vs where